pierre-haessig/ev-calc/README.md

 *CIRP Annals*, vol. 66, n.
 1, 2017. doi:10.1016/j.cirp.2017.04.109. https://bit.ly/2VMa4hA

 from it, he extracts two energy intensity values:
-* orginal value: 3700 MJ i.e. 1027 kWh per kWh of battery
+* original value: 3700 MJ i.e. 1027 kWh per kWh of battery
 * final value: 1936 MJ i.e. 538 kWh per kWh of battery (after applying some process efficiency correction due to upscaling)

 Second, he multiplies this energy by a carbon emission intensity.
-He chosed 236 gCO<sub>2</sub>/kWh, which yields 127 kgCO<sub>2</sub> per kWh of battery.
+He chose 236 gCO₂/kWh, which yields 127 kgCO₂ per kWh of battery.

-Based on subsequent references I found, his ~2000 MJ/kWh value is on the high side of most estimates, but 236 gCO<sub>2</sub>/kWh is very weak (US electricity is around 500 gCO<sub>2</sub>/kWh, says Ernst) so that the product of the two, which is 127 kgCO<sub>2</sub>/kWh battery, is slightly lower than several other estimates.
+Based on subsequent references I found, his ~2000 MJ/kWh value is on the high side of most estimates, but 236 gCO₂/kWh is very weak (US electricity is around 500 gCO₂/kWh, says Ernst) so that the product of the two, which is 127 kgCO₂/kWh battery, is slightly lower than several other estimates.

 #### IVL 2017 report